syuntoku14/pytorch-rl-il/README.md

 ## Getting Started

-Follow the installation instruction above, and the get started in the [scripts](scripts) folder.
+Follow the installation instruction above, and then get started in the [scripts](scripts) folder.

 ### Training